Terms & Conditions for Junior Membership and Cricket Courses

 Adverse weather conditions

-Governement guidelines allow groups to gather inside.
-We will endeavour to keep distancing and ensure that the clubhouse is well ventilated (open doors and windows).
-During 'Rain Stop Play' we will keep players entertained with cricket on TV and age appropriate films unitl it is safe to return to play
+During 'Rain Stop Play' if the Indoor Cricket Centre is unavailable, we will keep players entertained with craft activities, quizes, games, cricket on TV and age appropriate films unitl it is safe to return to play

 Whilst we do our very best to minimize risk please be aware as with any sport there be a risk of injury whether using a soft ball or a hard cricket ball.